Use this handy calculator to see how much you could save on child care costs under Elizabeth’s plan.Try it now

 Nobody would be required to enroll in this new program.
 But right now, millions of families can’t take advantage of child care because of its cost — and millions more are draining their paychecks to cover high costs.
 As a result, under the new program, an independent economic analysis projects that 12 million kids will take advantage of these new high-quality options — nearly double the number that currently receive formal child care outside the home.

 The entire cost of this proposal can be covered by my Ultra-Millionaire Tax.
 The Ultra-Millionaire Tax asks the wealthiest families in America — those with a net worth of more than $50 million — to pay a small annual tax on their wealth.
-Experts project that the Ultra-Millionaire Tax will generate $2.75 trillion in new government revenue over the next ten years.
-That’s about four times more than the entire cost of my Universal Child Care and Early Learning plan.
+Experts project that the Ultra-Millionaire Tax will generate $3.75 trillion in new government revenue over the next ten years.
+That’s about five times more than the entire cost of my Universal Child Care and Early Learning plan.

 A win-win-win investment in our future